-Establishing a process for the management of zero-party data, across the modern enterprise is no small feat.
+Establishing a process for the management of consent and preference data across the modern enterprise is no small feat.
 As noted previously, it is an effort that demands cross-departmental collaboration, the introduction of new research and interpretation capabilities and true organizational adoption on a level that few other initiatives would enjoy.